naranyala/naravisuals-web/docs/frontend-vue/02_17_dialog-systems.md

 Effective dialog management in Tauri applications requires balancing native system integration with flexible Vue component architecture.
 By implementing modular, well-architected dialog systems with proper state management, you can create professional desktop applications with intuitive user interactions.

-Continue exploring related topics in our guide to [Drag & Drop Integration](./02_18_drag-drop-integration.md) to learn how to implement native drag and drop functionality in your applications.
+Continue exploring related topics in our guide to [Events](./02_07_vue-events.md) to learn how to implement user interactions in your applications.